 You can add and customize four different Sprint widgets to your Dashboard, giving you a different angle of work for any need:

 ClickUp’s Sprints feature can also be integrated with GitHub, Bitbucket, and GitLab projects — so if your team uses sprints for development you can keep track of everything automatically inside ClickUp!

-While you could try out Basecamp, Todoist, Jira, or Trello as Asana alternatives, they don’t give you all the project management features you need to manage your team effectively.
+While you could try out Basecamp, Todoist, Jira, Trello, or Monday as Asana alternatives, they don’t give you all the project management features you need to manage your team effectively.

 This isn’t the case with ClickUp.

 ClickUp is the fastest growing Asana competitor because its intuitive user interface is designed by people who truly understand the nuances of team collaboration and productivity.